kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 There's a lot more to **Alamofire** - including **Parameter encoding**, **Authentication**, **Routing Requests**, and more which I'll be covering in other screencasts, so be sure to keep an eye out for those.

-Thanks for watching - and I look forward to see your some wire blowing with **Alamofire**.
+Thanks for watching - and I look forward to see your some wire blowing with **Alamofire**!.